 The How Weird Street Faire is centered at Howard and 2nd Streets, or 37°47’12.4″ N, 122°23’53.7″ W. The faire is located in the SoMa district, what has become the center of the technology industry for the city, and perhaps the world.
 How Weird attracts many of the area’s innovative technologists and internet pioneers, who are making a profound effect on the world with their digital tools.
 The area is home to a large concentration of art galleries and museums.
 How Weird also attracts many types of artists and lovers of art and culture.
 The faire, the area, and the participants represent the convergence of art and technology, the fusion of creativity and possibilities.
 How Weird is a place where evolutionary ideas can form, paving the way for fresh perspectives and new ways of viewing the world.

-This year, the two main entrances to the faire are at Howard and 1st Streets, and at Mission and 2nd Streets.
-There is also a separate entrance for those who get a pre-sale Magic Sticker at Howard and New Montgomery Streets.
-There will be free bike parking at New Montgomery and Natoma Streets.
+This year, the three main entrances to the faire are at Howard and 1st Streets, at Howard and New Montgomery Streets, and at Mission and 2nd Streets.
 We recommend taking public transportation to the faire.
 The How Weird Street Faire is located a short walk from Market Street and the Montgomery BART station, as well as Caltrains Station, Transbay Terminal, and many MUNI lines.

 The How Weird Street Faire is filled with thousands of people in colorful costumes.
 We ask that everyone come in costume to the faire.
 Come as the you you’ve always wanted to be.
 Be something colorful and inspiring and weird.
 Weird is always in style.
 The Magic Sticker is the perfect compliment to every costume.